olebole/python-cpl/doc/parallel.rst

       res.FOCUS_TABLE.writeto('FOCUS_TABLE_%02i.fits' % (i+1))

-When using parallel processing note that the number of parallel processes is not limited yet, so this feature may produce a high load when called with a large number of processes.
+When using parallel processing note that the number of parallel processes is not limited by default, so this feature may produce a high load when called with a large number of processes.
 Parallelization in the recipe itself or in the CPL may also result in additional load.

+To limit the maximal number of parallel processes, the function :func:`cpl.Recipe.set_maxthreads()` can be called with the maximal number of parallel processes.
+Note that this function controls only the threads that are started afterwards.

 If the recipe execution fails, the according exception will be raised whenever one of the results is accessed.